ywcui1990/numenta-apps/unicorn/README.md

 The GUI for this application is web code. `Javascript`, `HTML`, and `CSS` are loaded into a browser.
 For Desktop, this browser is a bare-bones Chrome window opened by the Electron framework.
 Electron also runs Node.js to connect with the host Operating System, allowing for cross-platform native controls.
-Since web code is notoriously asynchronous, we use `js-csp` to handle a/synchronous data flow.

 In the browser, we run a one-way Uni-directional data flow, an Architecture known as "Flux".